Annusha/slim_mallow/README.md

 ## Results and changes:
 Full log for the Breakfast dataset result is here.  [a link](https://github.com/Annusha/slim_mallow/blob/master/results/log)
-Reduced log just with total accuracy and intermidiate once is here.  [a link](https://github.com/Annusha/slim_mallow/blob/master/results/evaluation.md)
+Reduced log just with total accuracy and intermidiate one is here.  [a link](https://github.com/Annusha/slim_mallow/blob/master/results/evaluation.md)
 Changes in the model are here.  [a link](https://github.com/Annusha/slim_mallow/blob/master/results/changes.md)

 ## Preceding steps: